sunitaprajapati6561-hue/Books-Sales-Analysis-/README.md

-# Books-Sales-Analysis-
+<h2>Overview</h2>
-In this project i have done books sales  analysis.  to identify trends and patterns of sales by category and rating.
+This project analyzes a books dataset collected through web scraping.
+The goal is to understand pricing patterns, rating distribution, and category performance using Python, SQL, and Power BI.